knative/test-infra/rundk/README.md

 rundk ./test/e2e-tests.sh
 ```

-> Note: the `rundk` command must be run under the root or sub directory of the
+> Note: the `rundk` command must be run under the root or sub directory of your
 > local Knative repository.

-### Limitations

-Currently this tool cannot be run on macOS since it uses
-[OverlayFS](https://en.wikipedia.org/wiki/OverlayFS), which is not supported on macOS.